rauhbein/cacheproofs/README.md

    configuration, the states agree on the data view of the dependencies of the next instruction of the cacheless model, then the dependencies of the next instruction in both states are equal
+* *deps_vdeps_eq_oblg*: if a cache-aware and cacheless state have the same core configuration, the states agree on the data view of the dependencies of the next instruction of the cache-aware model, then the virtual dependencies of the next instruction in both states are equal

 In addition to these properties, the proof of the *selective eviction* countermeasure introduces the following proof obligations on the hardware: